karakun/karakun.github.io/_posts/2023-11-23-pidcockpit.md

 ## Improvement 2: Inspect documents directly in the UI
 To decide whether a document is relevant to the person's request, the DPO also has to inspect the document's content.
 A suitable solution has to be designed with care to support the DPO well.
 As you probably know from your own experience, with many search solutions (including web search engines such as Google), clicking an individual search result will open the respective document (or web page) outside the search UI (in a separate browser tab or application, e.g., a PDF reader).
 The user then has to search inside that document to find the relevant text locations and assess these for their relevance.
 This means two things: The user effectively has to search twice (first searching for documents, second searching for text locations inside every document), and they repeatedly leave the context of their original document search which requires more attention on the user's part to ensure a systematic inspection of search results.

 With our recommended approach, a DPO doesn't need to switch context and there is no second round of searching.
 The DPO can inspect documents inside the search UI next to the result list.
 To this end, the PID Cockpit has an embedded document viewer.
-Moreover, the Cockpit highlights the search terms in the opened document and allows the DPO to easily step through them instead of searching again (see Fig. 3).
+Moreover, the Cockpit highlights the search terms in the opened document and allows the DPO to easily step through them instead of searching again.

 ![PID Cockpit with document preview and highlighted query terms](/assets/posts/2023-11-23-pidcockpit/3-document-ui.png)